Gaurichoudhari13/Gaurichoudhari13/README.md

 - 👋 Hi, I’m @Gaurichoudhari13
-- 👀 I’m interested in data scientics
+- 👀 I’m interested in data scientist
 - 🌱 I’m currently learning more technical skills for improving knowledge
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gaurichoudhari1234@gmail.com